Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Why does everything happen so late?

-If you show up at a restaurant at 6PM, you'll eat alone.
-If you arrive at a club at 10PM, you'll find an empty room and a confused bouncer.
+Show up at a restaurant at 6PM and you'll eat alone.
+Arrive at a club at 10PM and you'll find an empty room and a confused bouncer.
 Adjust your body clock.
-Nap in the afternoon if needed.
+Nap in the afternoon if that's what it takes.

 Top 5: